School Survival

 What Are DNS Servers?

-Imagine you want to find a friend's house, but you only know their name, not their address.
-You’d probably ask someone who is aware of where they live, right?
+Think of you want to find a friend's home, but you just know their name, not their location.
+You’d probably consult someone who knows where they reside, right?

-In the internet world, DNS servers (Domain Name System servers) are like those knowledgeable friends.
-When you type a website's address (like www.example.com) into your web browser, DNS servers translate that name into an IP address (a numeric address) that your computer can recognize and use to access Websites on iOS.
+In the online world, DNS servers (Domain Name System servers) are like those helpful friends.
+When you enter a website's address (like www.example.com) into your browser, DNS servers convert that name into an IP address (a numeric address) that your computer can understand and employ to find the website.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, certain websites might be blocked by your ISP or your school.
-They do this by making your DNS queries (requests to find a website) pass through servers that either redirect them.
+Sometimes, certain websites might be restricted by your internet service provider or your school's authorities.
+They do this by making your DNS queries (requests to access a website) go through servers that either redirect them.

-1. Different DNS Servers: By switching to a different DNS server (like Google's public DNS or Cloudflare's DNS), you might avoid these blocks.
-These other servers might not have the same restrictions or might allow access to Websites on iOS.
+1. Different DNS Servers: By changing to a different DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these restrictions.
+These alternative servers might not have the same restrictions or might allow access to Websites on iOS.

-2. Accessing Restricted Sites: If a particular DNS server is known for not blocking certain websites, using that server can assist you get around the restrictions imposed by your school.
+2. Accessing Restricted Sites: If a particular DNS server is known for allowing access to certain websites, using that server can help you circumvent the restrictions imposed by your school.

-You can find many free DNS providers.
-This guide explain how to use OpenDNS, though you are able to replace the IP addresses with other providers if you prefer.
+You can find several no-cost DNS providers.
+This guide show how to configure OpenDNS, though you are able to swap the IP addresses with any of the others if you would like to.

 There is a big list of DNS servers here: https://public-dns.info/